 Step 4.
 Compare the credit cards available in the table provided to find the card that suits your needs.
 If you still want to find out more about a particular credit card, click the ‘More info’ link for a full review on the features and benefits.

 What is a long term balance transfer?

-What are the types of long balance transfer period credit cards are available?
+What are the types of long balance transfer period credit cards available?

 - Platinum balance transfers.
-If you have a high credit limit you may want to balance transfer your debt onto a Platinum credit card.
+If you have a high credit limit, you may want to balance transfer your debt onto a Platinum credit card.
 These types of credit cards often have complimentary travel insurance as well as a range of features to motivate you to spend more.
-They are often linked to a rewards system as well so these aren’t a great idea if you’re dedicated to paying off your debt.
+They are often linked to a rewards system as well, so these aren’t a great idea if you want to remain dedicated to paying your debt back.